Those who have been eminent in philosophy, politics, poetry, and the arts have all had tendencies toward melancholia.

 I am scared.
 I prefer feeling so I panic when I feel detached.
 It just happens.
 I don’t want to talk to anyone—even my family and the friends I value the most.
 It is scary knowing that you are surrounded by the people who love you but you are just not there.
 I call it my blank mood.
 I am just like suspended in the air.
 When it happens, I write.
 I write until there are no more words left in me.

 Maybe that is why I like the quote “I was within and without, simultaneously enchanted and repelled by the inexhaustible variety of life” from The Great Gatsby.
 It feels like it, I am here and I am not.
 It does not go away after panic attacks subside.
-Some days are better than others, but it does not completely go away.
+Some days are better than the others, but it does not completely go away.

 It is scary.
 We did not choose this switch that magically turns on; it knows no time and it happens anywhere.

 But, the fact that we are still here… please know that we are really trying.
 Please know that you do not have to understand if it does not make sense to you but please do not think less of us.
 Please know that most of the times, it does not make sense to us, either.

 We did not choose this.
 We still don’t know how creativity, sadness and madness all come together.
 It is just how it is.

 I write to keep my calm and my sanity.

 I write because I want my voice to be heard; for my voice to be louder than the screams inside my head.

-I am suicidal but in the gray area so you should not worry about me.
+I am suicidal but in the grey area so you should not worry about me.
 I just want to write this because that is what I do – I write.